truthixify/haven/SPEC.md

 ## **10.3 Leaderboard Query**

-The leaderboard reads all Haven Score cells directly from CKB -- no API, no server:
+The leaderboard reads all Haven Score cells directly from CKB, with no API and no server:

 ```ts
 const cells = await client.findCells({